geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His fiery mail with crimson lustre glow'd,
 Like redd'ning Phoebus thro' a misty cloud;
 While his vast helmet shone with brighter blaze.
-And mock'd the splendour of his noontide rays :
+And mock'd the splendour of his noontide rays:
 Of lambent flame wide wav'd his nodding plume,
 And far dispell'd the subterranean gloom.